 We have to say, it’s Steve Buscemi as the utterly depraved, desperate, and blundering Carl Showalter who steals the show.

-Although technically a supporting character, it’s Showalter’s bizarre, inept behaviour which ultimately leads to everyone’s downfall.
-Whilst confounded by the unusual nature of the people he finds in the region, there’s no denying it’s his clumsy stupidity which is the real problem.
+Whilst confounded by the unusual nature of the people he finds in Brainerd, there’s no denying it’s his clumsy stupidity that’s the real problem.

-Charmless, slippery, and inadvertently hilarious, every moment he’s on screen overreacting to everything is a total joy (just hope you never meet anyone like that in real life).
+Charmless, slippery, and inadvertently hilarious, every moment he’s on screen overreacting to everything is a total joy.

 You betcha!
-Two series in, it’s become one of the most acclaimed shows on TV.
+Multiple series in, it’s become one of the most acclaimed shows on TV.
 That’s a fine way to build on an already fine legacy, boy!